 How do you make a bamboo sink?

-Normally dried bamboo will float on water and can be difficult so sink it to the bottom of water. but there are 2 techniques you can use to sink bamboo
+Normally dried bamboo will float on water and can be difficult to sink to the bottom water. but there are 2 techniques you can use to sink bamboo

 - Boiling dried bamboo can remove air pockets inside it and make it sink faster.